triton-inference-server/server/docs/models_and_schedulers.rst

 Ensemble Models
 ---------------

 An ensemble model represents a *pipeline* of one or more models and the connection of input and output tensors between those models.
 Ensemble models are intended to be used to encapsulate a procedure that involves multiple models, such as "data preprocessing -> inference -> data postprocessing".
-Using ensemble models for this purpose can avoid the overhead of transferring intermediate tensors and minimize the number of requests that must be sent to the inference server.
+Using ensemble models for this purpose can avoid the overhead of transferring intermediate tensors and minimize the number of requests that must be sent to Triton.

 The :ref:`ensemble scheduler <section-ensemble-scheduler>` must be used for ensemble models, regardless of the scheduler used by the models within the